AdobeDocs/adobeio-events/api/provider_api.md

       --header 'content-type: application/json' \
       --header 'Accept: application/hal+json' \
       --data '{
-          "label": "a label of your choice for you custom events provider", "description": "a description of your custom events Provider", "docs_url": "https://yourdocumentation.url.if.any"
+          "label": "a label of your choice for you Custom Events Provider", "description": "a description of your Custom Events Provider", "docs_url": "https://yourdocumentation.url.if.any"
         }'